kayalardanmehmet/Snowplow-GCloud-Tutorial/README.md

 ./snowplow-bigquery-loader-$bq_version/bin/snowplow-bigquery-loader --config=$(cat bigquery_config.json | base64 -w 0) --resolver=$(cat iglu_resolver.json | base64 -w 0) --runner=DataFlowRunner --project=$project_id --region=$region --gcpTempLocation=gs://$bucket_name/temp-files --maxNumWorkers=2 --workerMachineType=n1-standard-1
 ```
 You need to chaange `<BUCKET NAME>` and `<PROJECT ID>` with relevant values of your project.
 You can also change the region.
-You can also change the **workerMachineType**s and **maxNumWorkers** with your values.
+Dont forget to change **workerMachineType**s and **maxNumWorkers** with your values.
 If you don't want BigQuery loader auto scale you can also use `--autoscalingAlgorithm=NONE` parameter.

 Now all ready.
-We can start an basic instance from this template and test the system!
+We can start a basic instance from this template and test the system!